How did this project start?

-The park will be owned by the D.C. city government and managed by Building Bridges Across the River (BBAR) staff.
-The different programming spaces will be managed by local nonprofits who have expertise in that particular focus.
-For example, the Environmental Education Center would be run by a nonprofit organization like Anacostia Watershed Society.
+The park will be owned by the D.C. city government and managed by Building Bridges Across the River.
+The Environmental Education Center and kayak / canoe launches will be run by the nonprofit organization Anacostia Watershed Society.

 What evaluation and measurement metrics are involved?